indilib/docs/quick-guide/README.md

 This quick guide provides a basic overview of INDI.
 To learn more:

+- [Getting Started with INDI](getting-started.md): A comprehensive guide to installing and using INDI
 - [Protocol Documentation](/protocol/): Detailed information about the INDI protocol
 - [Server Documentation](/indiserver/): More information about the INDI server
 - [Driver Development](/drivers/): Guide to developing INDI drivers